Sakthiganesh16/testrepo/README.md

-This is the readme file for the new repository created using the terminal in ubntu.
+This is the readme file for the new repository created using the terminal in ubuntu.
 The repository name is Muskcult.
 EOF